 Probability: A lot of ML solutions have several underlying assumptions.
 One of the most important assumptions is how the data is distributed.
 This probability distribution dictates whether the theoretical solution needs to take extra steps (eg: Generalised Linear Models), or whether the solution can be obtained in a closed form or not (eg, Maximum Likelihood Estimation).
 Specific Machine Learning techniques are probabilistic at their core (eg: Gaussian Mixture Models).

 Optimisation: This is a huge topic, but I will point out a few areas definitely worth studying.
 Gradient Descent (or Ascent) is a very important heuristic approach to maximising/minimising cost when no closed form solutions are available.
 A lot of Machine Learning techniques directly or indirectly state the problem to be solved using Linear Programming or Quadratic Programming (eg: Support Vector Machines).
 Restatements of optimisation problems using their duals (eg: Langrangian Multipliers) can also lead to significant reduction in computation complexity (eg: Kernel Trick)

 Calculus: Even an undergraduate level of understanding of calculus will benefit tremendously.
 Mostly, calculus is used to derive conditions of maxima/minima.
-Differential Calculus underlies derivations of almost every optimisation algorithm (eg: Gradient Descent).
+Differential Calculus and Vector Calculus underlie derivations of almost every optimisation algorithm (eg: Gradient Descent).
 Integrals are most commonly observed in probability derivations, and partial differentials are usually encountered routinely in problems involving more than one variable.
 Hessian matrices (calculus + algebra) are used in large-scale optimisation problems (eg: Newton-Raphson method).

 Other posts will attempt to disseminate some of this intuition, with the necessary math.